 iPhone Mail app supports multiple accounts, which means hundreds of emails get in a day is no surprise.
 So your Mail app will consume more memory in the background depending on the settings.
 Here I recommended setting push mail only set for active Mail accounts.
 Let’s check how to do that and set the specified interval for receiving new Mails on your iPhone, or iPad.
 These settings get benefit in improving the battery life of the iPhone.

-The option is available in iCloud Mail, Gmail, Yahoo Mail, Outlook Mail, or Custom Mail server.
+The option is available in iCloud Mail, Gmail, Yahoo Mail, Outlook Mail, or Custom Mail Services.

 Steps for Disable/ Enable Fetch New Data on iPhone, iPad after Update iOS

 Lots of Redditors have complained that iOS Mail problems and the answer is to downgrade iOS or wait for the next future update.
 Send feedback reports for a particular app to Apple for native App or contact third-party developers.